 Yorkshire Terriers have a long, single coat that’s glossy, fine, straight and silky.
 This coat takes a lot of care, with daily combing and brushing, although some owners prefer to keep their Yorkies in the short “puppy cut.”

 Born almost pure black, it takes Yorkie puppies about 3 years to develop their final colour.
-Adults are black and what’s called “steel blue,” (a blue-gray) with tan on the head, high chest, and legs.
+Most adults are black and what’s called “steel blue,” (a blue-gray) with tan on the head, high chest, and legs.
+Some however, come in various shades of blond and dark brown.

 The Yorkshire Terrier is high-spirited, confident, feisty and very loyal and affectionate.
-However, Yorkshire Terriers can be very “assertive” and noisy.
+But beware, Yorkshire Terriers can be very “assertive” and noisy.

 What’s the downside with Yorkshire Terriers?